 This small rest stop offers a magnificent view of Big Stone Lake and the surrounding landscapes.

 The park office in the Meadowbrook Area is a convenient place to purchase a vehicle permit, register for a campsite, or learn more about the local area.
-The office is located just a short walk from the Meadowbrook Campground, boat launch, and swimming beach.
+The office is located just a short walk from the Meadowbrook Campground and boat launch.

 Meadowbrook Boat Launch

 Since Big Stone Lake is so shallow (only 15 feet at its deepest), shore fishing is as good as boat fishing.
 The boat launch and parking area within Meadowbrook were rebuilt in 2012.